Trihedron1240/FolderFresh/README.md

 1) update the version number in the .iss file
 2) run build.ps1 with powershell
 3) run the .iss file

-## **Safety Notes**
+## Safety Notes

-Files are never deleted.
+FolderFresh never deletes files.

-Undo restores all moved files.
+Undo restores all files moved by the last organise action.

-Safe Mode can duplicate files instead of moving them.
+Safe Mode creates copies instead of moving files.

-OneDrive users may receive cloud messages when files move out of synced folders; files remain safely stored locally.
+OneDrive and cloud folders may show sync messages when files move; files remain stored locally.

+Auto-tidy will only process stable, fully written files.

 ## **Build Status / Contributions**

 Pull requests, issues, and suggestions are welcome.
 This is an open project intended to help everyday users keep their machines organised.

-## **AI Assistance Disclosure**
+## AI Assistance Disclosure

-Some parts of the code were developed with the assistance of AI tools, then reviewed and tested manually.
+Portions of the UI and backend architecture were refined using AI-assisted development tools.
+All logic has been reviewed, tested, and verified manually.
-No third-party proprietary code is included.
+No proprietary third-party code is used.